thanhtran3k/scatify/README.md

 # scatify
 Welcome, this is Catto.
 I built this basic website with helps of NodeJS, ExpressJS framework, EJS for the front-end and noSQL database Firebase.

+- This is a albums sumarry website.
+You can read the infomations of the albums you love here, and then you can listen the whole albums on youtube.

-Read my notes below for new guys.
+- Read my notes below for new guys.

 ===================MY NOTES===========================